 The purpose and scope of this statement

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and sets out the steps that Ageas (UK) Limited has taken towards ensuring that there is no slavery or human trafficking in its business or supply chain.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and sets out the steps that Ageas (UK) Limited and its subsidiaries have taken towards ensuring that there is no slavery or human trafficking in their business or supply chains.

-This statement relates to the financial year 1 January 2017 to 31 December 2017, and to the activities of Ageas (UK) Limited and its subsidiaries, including Ageas Insurance Limited, Ageas Retail Limited and Tesco Underwriting Limited (together, “Ageas UK”).
+This statement relates to the financial year 1 January 2018 to 31 December 2018, and to the activities of Ageas (UK) Limited, Ageas Insurance Limited, Ageas Retail Limited and Tesco Underwriting Limited (together, “Ageas UK”).

 Our approach to human rights

-Respect for human rights is one of the principles by which Ageas operates across the world.
+Respect for human rights is one of the principles which Ageas applies in all countries in which it is active.
 Ageas’ Principles of Business Conduct, which are set out in its Corporate Governance Charter state that: “We are of the opinion that respect for human rights, as described in the Universal Declaration of Human Rights of the United Nations of 1948, is a condition for maintaining a sustainable society.
 We apply the relevant human rights principles in our relationships with employees and we acknowledge our responsibility for promoting the application of human rights whenever we, as a private enterprise, are in a position to make a meaningful contribution to this cause”.

 People in our business